MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 ### Implicit Value Lifting

 So that it's easier to write DataKnots queries with Julia objects, there are many cases where values are automatically lifted.
-But, sometimes this can cause some confusion.

     unitknot[1:3]
     #=>